davmac314/dasynq/README.md

 can be found in the [doc/html](doc/html) folder of the repository / source bundle, or [online](https://davmac.org/projects/dasynq/doc/).

-GNU make is required to run the test suite / automated install.
+GNU make is required to run the test suite / automated install, or you can try the contributed meson-based build.

+To build with GNU make:

 Find or create an appropriate makefile in the `makefiles` directory and edit it to your liking.
 Either copy/link it to "Makefile" in the root of the source tree, or supply it via the `-f` argument to